serai-dex/serai/README.md

   Serai, none neatly fitting under another category.

-- `crypto`: A series of composable cryptographic libraries built around the `ff`/`group` APIs achieving a variety of tasks.
+- `crypto`: A series of composable cryptographic libraries built around the `ff`/`group` APIs, achieving a variety of tasks.
 These range from generic infrastructure, to our IETF-compliant FROST implementation, to a DLEq proof as needed for Bitcoin-Monero atomic swaps.

 - `coins`: Various coin libraries intended for usage in Serai yet also by the wider community.
 This means they will always support the functionality Serai needs, yet won't disadvantage other use cases when possible.

+- `message-queue`: An ordered message server so services can talk to each other, even when the other is offline.

 - `processor`: A generic chain processor to process data for Serai and process events from Serai, executing transactions as expected and needed.